 Millions of students in U.S. schools are English Language Learners (ELL), and that number continues to grow.
 These students require specialized assistance to help them become proficient English speakers, and therefore improve their academic achievement and performance.

-CORE’s English Language Development workshop for elementary educators teaches proven instructional practices for developing students’ oral language and building academic language and vocabulary.
+CORE’s English Language Development personalized workshop for elementary educators teaches high-leverage instructional practices for developing students’ oral language and building academic language and vocabulary.

 This two-session workshop will support participants in understanding English Language Development (ELD).
 Throughout the training, ELD practices are presented along with the magnitude or effect size of the practice.
 Teachers may already be familiar with many of the practices, which is strategic.
 Participants will learn how they can use these general education practices and make them intentional for ELD instruction.